50 Latest attractions IELTS Topics

 Want to improve your IELTS score?
 Get instant feedback and learn from your mistakes!

-The graph shows the percentage of tourists to Scotland, who visited four different attractions in Edinburgh from 1980 to 2010
+The line graph shows the percentage of tourists to England who visited certain Brighton attractions between 1980 to 2010.

 Some people believe more attractions can be taken to prevent crime, while othe think thay little can be done.
 Discuss both sides and give your own opinion